reliverse/bleump/README.md

 // Set bumpDisable flag to a specific value await setBumpDisabledValueTo(value: boolean): Promise<void>

-// Update any field in .config/dler.ts
+// Update any field in reliverse.ts
 await updateDlerConfig(field: string, value: any): Promise<void>

 // Get current version from a file